 I mean, he was in a powerful position.

-I don't blame women who did not want to challenge him uh at the time that it happened.
+I don't blame women who did not want to challenge him at the time that it happened.

-But the due process, the fundamental issues of our constitution, the right against self-incrimination, those are high standards that we have to uphold.
+But the due process, the fundamental issues of our Constitution, the right against self-incrimination, those are high standards that we have to uphold.

-You know, one of the ironies here, I'm thinking is there is the legal system not functioning well in the Trump case, but it did function well in the Cosby case, and that isn't that under the circumstances, that's pretty amazing.
+You know, one of the ironies here, I'm thinking, is there is the legal system not functioning well in the Trump case, but it did function well in the Cosby case.

 And you know what?